 Azure My SQL Database

-- It is fully managed and scalable database option.
+- It is a fully managed and scalable database option.

-- While creating MySQL DB in Azure, users can choose single zone or multiple zone redundant.
+- While creating MySQL DB in Azure, users can choose a single zone or multiple zones redundant.

 - Automatic updates and backup facility available.